flipbit03/rust-studies/README.md

     cargo run --bin pdfgen

 Follow [Rust-Skia](https://github.com/rust-skia/rust-skia)'s instructions on what do you need installed in order for skia-safe to build Skia (C++) in the background.
+On Ubuntu, this is what worked for me:

+    sudo apt install build-essential clang libfontconfig-dev